heremaps/harp.gl/README.md

 See the [LICENSE](./LICENSE) file in the root of this project for license details about using `harp.gl`.

-In addition, please note that the [fonts resources](https://github.com/heremaps/harp-font-resources) are under a different set of licenses.
+In addition, please note that the [fonts](https://github.com/heremaps/harp-fontcatalog) are under a different set of licenses.

 For other use cases not listed in the license terms, please [contact us](https://developer.here.com/contact-us).